LucasKook/comets/README.md

 The Generalised [1] and Projected [2] Covariance Measure tests (GCM, PCM) can be used to test conditional independence between a real-valued response $Y$ and features/modalities $X$ given additional features/modalities $Z$ in an algorithm-agnostic way.
-The `comet` R package implements these covariance measure tests (COMETs) with a user-friendly interface which allows the user to use any sufficiently predictive supervised learning algorithm of their choosing.
+The `comets` R package implements these covariance measure tests (COMETs) with a user-friendly interface which allows the user to use any sufficiently predictive supervised learning algorithm of their choosing.

-Here, we showcase how to use `comet` with a simple example.
+Here, we showcase how to use `comets` with a simple example.
 More elaborate examples including conditional variable significance testing and modality selection on real-world data can be found in [3].